mohit062000/mohitbansal-ai-guide/README.md

 You MUST follow the rules in this guide.
 Summarise its intent in three lines.
 ```

-Or use the MCP Server:
+Or use the [AI Developer Guide MCP Server](./mcp/ai-developer-guide-mcp/README.md) to integrate with Claude Desktop, Claude Code, VS Code, and other MCP-compatible tools:

 ```json
 {